-• Prior to giving a voice command, one must wait for the beep, which follows the "Ready" prompt or another prompt.
+Prior to giving a voice command, one must wait for the beep, which follows the "Ready" prompt or another prompt.

 - For certain operations, compound commands can be used.
-For example, instead of saying "Setup" and then "Phone Pairing," the following compound command can be said: "Setup Phone Pairing." - For each feature explanation in this section, only the combined form of the voice command is given.
+For example, instead of saying "Setup" and then "Pair a Device", the following compound command can be said: "Pair a Bluetooth® Device". - For each feature explanation in this section, only the compound form of the voice command is given.
 You can also break the commands into parts and say each part of the command when you are asked for it.
-For example, you can use the combined form voice command "Phonebook New Entry," or you can break the combined form command into two voice commands: "Phonebook" and "New Entry."
+For example, you can use the compound form voice command "Phonebook New Entry", or you can break the compound form command into two voice commands: "Phonebook" and "New Entry".
 Please remember, the UconnectTM Phone works best when you talk in a normal conversational tone, as if speaking to someone sitting a few feet/meters away from you.